Washington Real Estate Contract: Purchase & Sale Agreement In WA

 Prior to 1994, Washington's real estate deals operated under the principle of "caveat emptor" or, in simpler words, "buyer beware" or "non-disclosure."
 That meant that sellers weren't mandated to reveal details regarding the property's condition or the title.
 Instead, it was up to the buyer to do due diligence, such as arranging a property inspection and appraisal, to uncover these details.
 However, in 1994, Washington State enacted laws requiring property sellers to fill out and furnish buyers with a property disclosure statement form (also known as Form 17).
 The form should always disclose the following:

-• Sewer/On-Site Sewage System: Whether you are interested in learning how to buy foreclosed homes in Washington or are the property owner, as long as you're part of a PSA contract, you must divulge information regarding the type and condition of the sewage disposal system on the property.
+- Sewer/On-Site Sewage System: Whether you are interested in learning how to buy foreclosed homes in Washington or for sale by owner contract washington, as long as you're part of a PSA contract, you must divulge information regarding the type and condition of the sewage disposal system on the property.
 You're also expected to disclose whether the property's sewage system is subject to fees or permits.

 Washington Real Estate Contracts: FAQs